highamm/FPBK-with-Detection/README.md

 3. There might be imperfect detection of units on the sites that are sampled.
 4. There is spatial autocorrelation among the counts.

+Note that the estimator is called the *GSPE* (Geo-Spatial Population Estimator) by many biologists in Alaska and Canada.
+Throughout the website and package documentation, *FPBK* (Finite Population Block Kriging) estimator and the *GSPE* are used interchangeably.
+Both refer to the same prediction process.

 Installation
 ------------